-Do me a quick favor.
-Close your eyes and try to remember how it felt when you got high for the very first time.
+Do me a quick favor: Close your eyes and try to remember how it felt when you got high for the very first time.

 What is marijuana tolerance?

-In other words, developing tolerance means that after some time of consuming cannabis you become a bit resistant to it and need increasingly larger amounts to get high.
+Developing tolerance means that after some time of consuming cannabis you become a bit resistant to it and need increasingly larger amounts to get high.

 Therefore, the downregulation of CB1 and CB2 (cannabinoid receptors type 1 and 2) leads to developing cannabis tolerance.

 One very recent study confirmed that marijuana tolerance is real.
 The group of researchers did an experiment with male participants aged between 18 and 35.
 The study focused on CB1 receptors, for which THC has a considerable binding affinity.

 Besides proving what we’ve already suspected, they also found something very interesting: regular (but moderate) daily cannabis users had 20% less CB1 receptors than the participants from the control group who did not use cannabis.
 (1)

 And how long does it take to regenerate CB1 receptors?

 Well, believe it or not, it takes just two days to four weeks of abstinence to regenerate almost all of your CB receptors.